Home » TDS » Section 194H-TDS on Commission and Brokerage[2023]

 TDS stands for Tax Deducted at Source, it is a system of tax collection by the central govt., where the person responsible for making specified payments such as salary, rent, professional fees, commission, etc. is liable to deduct a certain percentage of tax before making payment in full to the recipient.

-Section 194H of the Income Tax Act deals with TDS on Commission or Brokerage.
-As per this section, any person responsible for paying a resident:
+Section 194H of the Income Tax Act mandates the deduction of TDS on income earned by a person as a commission or brokerage.
+As per this section, any person (not being an Individual or HUF) responsible for paying a resident:

 • any income by way of commission (not being insurance commission referred u/s 194D) or brokerage,